mmikowski/hi_score/README.md

 By the author of [Single Page Web Applications, JavaScript end-to-end][_00], a Dr. Dobb's [Best Book of 2014][_0f].

 ## Why hi_score?
 Like other Single Page Web App (SPA) frameworks, `hi_score` provides an enormous head-start in creating professional, release-ready applications.
 Yet it is profoundly different from most of them in almost every other way.

-`hi_score` helps developers create, understand, and constantly improve their SPAs by using core technologies instead of locking them into a large and non-portable ecosystem.
-It uses a **zero-transpile** development environment while still providing a rich set of capabilities such as life-cycle management, type safety, run-time CSS, and state management.
-It consumes far fewer resources and is productive with just a text editor, a terminal, and a browser.
-Easy requirements are easy, and hard requirments are possible.
+The hi_score framework helps developers create, understand, and constantly improve their SPAs by using **core technologies** instead of locking them into a large and non-portable ecosystem.
+It uses a **zero-transpile** development environment while still providing a **rich set of capabilities** such as life-cycle management, type safety, run-time CSS, and state management.
+It consumes **far fewer resources** and is productive with just a text editor, a terminal, and a browser.
+Easy problems are easy to solve, and **hard problems are possible**.

-We believe **you** should own your web app, **not** your framework.
-If you don't like your framework, you should be able to pick up your application and move on without being locked-in.
-You shouldn't be forced to rewrite, refactor, or debug your application every time your framework provides another point release.
-If your SPA framework can't do that, perhaps it is time to consider `hi_score`, the **UnFramework**.
+**A framework should serve you**, not the other way around.
+You should be free to move your core work to other environments without complex migration away from non-portable dead-end pseudo-languages.
+You shouldn't be forced to rewrite / refactor / debug all our apps every time our framework provides another point release.

+If your framework is making your life more complex, perhaps it's time to get your team off the [Tower of Babble](#towers-of-babel) and speaking the same core languages using `hi_score` the **UnFramework**.

 ## Latest News
- - Versions 1.6.1-4 Updated docs
+ - Versions 1.6.1-5 Updated docs, no code change

 ---
 ## Quick start

-On Mac, Ubuntu Linux, or WSL:
+On Mac, Ubuntu Linux, or WSL please follow these steps.

 - Ensure [prerequisites are met](#prerequisites)
 - Enter the following commands into the terminal one at a time